 As development pressures continue in this significantly built-out community, there is a counter-pressure to preserve the remaining existing open spaces and seek to protect lands that are being threatened by development.
-In order to preserve Newburyport's scenic vistas, heritage landscapes, wildlife habitat and lands bordering its water supply, it is important to guide future development to appropriate locations, maximizing density in some areas, and minimizing the effects on the natural environment and preserving open space corridors and recreational opportunities.
-The City encourages development in distinct areas that are currently underutilized like the Storey Avenue corridor, the lands near the MBTA commuter rail station and the Route 1 traffic circle.
+In order to preserve Newburyport's scenic vistas, heritage landscapes, wildlife habitat and lands bordering its water supply, it is critical to ensure that the remaining lands are used as efficiently as possible.
+For this reason, it is important to guide future development to appropriate locations; maximizing density in some areas that are able to accommodate new growthit without jeopardizing the historic fabric of the community to provide new housing and economic opportunities, while and minimizing the adverse effects on the natural environment and the degradation of historic structures and cultural assets, and preserving open space corridors and recreational opportunities.
+The City encourages development in distinct areas that are currently underutilized, like the Storey Avenue corridor, the lands near the MBTA commuter rail station and the Route 1 traffic circle.
 Newburyport's 2012 Open Space and Recreation Plan lists the various parcels prioritized for preservation; as funds from the City's Community Preservation Fund allow, these parcels are being acquired and permanently protected.